Efavirenz/ emtricitabine/ tenofovir

 - Efavirenz/emtricitabine/tenofovir may affect certain lab tests, including drug tests.
 Be sure your doctor and lab personnel know you are taking efavirenz/emtricitabine/tenofovir.

-- Lab tests, including liver and kidney function, cholesterol and triglyceride levels, and bone density, may be performed while you use efavirenz/emtricitabine/tenofovir.
+- Lab tests may be performed while you use efavirenz/emtricitabine/tenofovir.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: Efavirenz/emtricitabine/tenofovir may cause harm to the fetus.
 Do not become pregnant while you take efavirenz/emtricitabine/tenofovir and for 12 weeks after you stop taking it.
 If you think you may be pregnant, contact your doctor right away.
 Efavirenz/emtricitabine/tenofovir is found in breast milk.
 Do not breast-feed while taking efavirenz/emtricitabine/tenofovir.
 Mothers infected with HIV should not breast-feed.
 There is a risk of passing the HIV infection or efavirenz/emtricitabine/tenofovir to the baby.